 play, and then the new Cop's remaining move is canceled by a

-A. The Cop is removed from the board and returned to the cup.
+A. The Cop is removed from the board and returned to the cup (where the Cop began the turn).
 There is one less patrol on the board.

 10.3 Can a piece which is placed in a Subway space as a

 result of a transfer enter that Subway space again during its move?

 For example, can a piece that moves to Subway #1 and transfers to